 I had two friends die in the attacks of 9/11.
 Not close friends, but friends.
 One was a member of the book club I was in.
 We met once a month for a couple of years.
 He was a nice guy, smart and funny, owned a pair of Cavalier King Charles Spaniels that he pampered ridiculously.
 I only saw him once outside of the book club — in a bar on the Upper West Side.
 He was with friends and I was with friends, so we just chatted briefly and that was it.
 He worked in the South Tower.
 Later I learned he’d called his sister from the Sky Lobby on the 78th floor to tell her they were evacuating his office as a precaution after the North Tower was hit.
 That’s about where the second plane hit.
 We figure he died immediately.
-Nearly a year he was officially identified as a victim.
+Nearly a year later he was officially identified as a victim.
 Basically that means they found some bit of flesh which they matched to his DNA.

 My other friend was somebody I knew from graduate school in Washington, DC.
 We’d worked together briefly in the Social Science Research Lab.
 He’d taken a job as some sort of analyst for a research firm in New York City.
-His office was a few blocks away from the World Trade Center.
+He worked a few blocks away from the World Trade Center.
 We assume he left his office and went down to the scene to see what was happening, but that’s just a guess.
 All we know is he went to work that morning and sometime later his body was identified.
 He was probably killed by falling debris.

 I’d moved from Manhattan a few months before that September.
 I’ve always felt like I should have been there, which is totally irrational and completely stupid.
 But there it is.
 Every September 11th since then I’ve felt a sense of loss — but I’ve also had this uncomfortable feeling that I should feel that loss more.
 That I should feel the loss deeper.
 I’ve felt that every September 11th until this year.
 This year is different.